pammacdotnet/TypstPaper/paper.typ

 ) <tab:modes>

 All this content is written in Unicode.
-Typst has embraced this computing standard a first-class citizen (as can be seen in @fig:mathunicode), making it much more modern and intuitive than traditional typesetting systems.
+Typst has embraced this computing standard as a first-class citizen (as can be seen in @fig:mathunicode), making it much more modern and intuitive than traditional typesetting systems.

 #figure(
-  code-grid("unicode math example.typ", leftcol: 1.7fr),
+  code-grid("unicode math example.typ", leftcol: 1.8fr),
   caption: [Example of modern Unicode use in Typst and math expressions.],
   kind: image,
   placement: none,